-An example of the above principle can be found in ITC 1324 in which it was held that a grower who merely intended to sell crops surplus to his needs was not carrying on farming operations.
+An example of the above principle can be found in ITC 13246 in which it was held that a grower who merely intended to sell crops surplus to his needs was not carrying on farming operations.

-Thus, in order to fall within the First Schedule a farming operation needs to be a trade of the taxpayer and there must be an overall profit-making intention.
+Thus, in order to fall within the First Schedule a farming operation needs to be a trade of the taxpayer.

 It is now settled law that the test for determining whether a taxpayer is carrying on farming operations is a subjective one, that is, one based on the taxpayer's intention.
-This was held to be the case in the Smith case above in which Heher JA stated that $-^6$
+This was held to be the case in the Smith case above in which Heher JA stated that $-^7$